Last Updated on Oct 22, 2024 by Vanessa Sequeira

 New semiconductor factory construction

 To bridge the immense gap in demand and supply of semiconductor chips, countries across the globe commissioned new fab units.
-Chip manufacturers and foundries have started planning for 29 new semiconductor factories across China, Taiwan, the US, Japan, and Korea.
-It takes ~3 yrs for fabs to become operational.
-While the industry expects 200 fabs to become operational by 2026, the construction of fabs has its own set of challenges due to a shortage of materials and labour.
+Upcoming semiconductor companies in India and foundries have started planning for 29 new semiconductor factories across China, Taiwan, the US, Japan, and Korea.
+It takes ~3 years for fabs to become operational.
+While the industry expects 200 fabs to become operational by 2026, the construction of fabs has its own challenges due to a shortage of materials and labour.

 On January 18, 2024, the government approved a deal between India and the European Union.
-The goal is to work together on semiconductor research, innovation, and technology development.
+The goal is to collaborate on semiconductor research, innovation, and technology development.
 This partnership aims to make the semiconductor supply chain stronger in both India and the EU.
-It covers cooperation in wide areas covering research and innovation, talent development, partnerships and exchange of market information.
+It covers cooperation in wide areas, including research and innovation, talent development, partnerships, and the exchange of market information.

 The global semiconductor shortage and supply constraints have impacted various sectors of the Indian economy.
-To be better prepared to meet the demand for chips, the government has taken several measures discussed below.
+The government has taken several measures, as discussed below, to be better prepared to meet the demand for chips.

 1. Funds sanctioned under the PLI scheme

 The objective is to help create a semiconductor ecosystem in India.
-The scheme is likely to support the opening of ~20 semiconductor manufacturing in India in the coming 6 yrs.
+The scheme will likely support the opening of ~20 semiconductor manufacturing stocks in India in the coming six years.
 Additionally, design, components, and display fabs are expected to be started.
-The scheme will also offer much-needed financial assistance to semiconductor companies.
-The subsidies offered under the scheme will reduce the chip manufacturing companies’ production costs.
-This would encourage them to amplify their production to maximise their profits.
+The scheme will also offer much-needed financial assistance to the best semiconductor companies in India.
+The subsidies will reduce microchip manufacturing companies in India’s production costs, encouraging them to increase production and maximise profits.

-Apart from helping the semiconductor companies, the PLI scheme is also expected to create employment opportunities in the country.
+Apart from helping the top semiconductor companies in India listed in NSE, the PLI scheme is also expected to create employment opportunities there.
 As per the government, ~35,000 specialised and 1 lakh indirect job opportunities will be created.
 Not only this, but the scheme could also generate investments of ~Rs 1.7 lakh cr.

 1. Semicon India Program

 To reduce its import dependency and help solve the global chip crisis, the Indian government also announced a ‘Semicon India Program’ in December last year.
 The program welcomes semiconductor companies to build and operate their plants.
-The government has offered financial support of up to 50% of a project’s cost to eligible manufacturers.
+The government has offered financial support of up to 50% of a project’s cost to eligible manufacturers, promoting the growth of semiconductor companies’ stocks in India.

-The government accepted proposals from international chip manufacturers, and companies like TSMC, Foxconn, Fujitsu, Intel, and AMD had shown interest.
-Tata Group had also announced plans to invest up to US $300 mn on a semiconductor assembly and test unit in South India.
+The government accepted proposals from international chip manufacturers, and chip manufacturing companies in India like TSMC, Foxconn, Fujitsu, Intel, and AMD had shown interest.
+Tata Group, one of the key players in AI chip manufacturers in India, had also announced plans to invest up to US $300 mn in a semiconductor assembly and test unit in South India.
 In December last year, Vedanta announced to invest ~US $15 bn on a semiconductor plant.
 And recently, it cheered the market by announcing progress on the front.

-As you may have noticed, the demand for semiconductors is only going to increase in the years to come.
-And the government has taken several measures, such as sanctioning funds under the PLI scheme and announcing the Semicon India Program to make India a prominent hub for the manufacturing of semiconductors.
+The government has taken several measures, such as sanctioning funds under the PLI scheme and announcing the Semicon India Program.
+This aims to make India a prominent hub for the manufacturing of semiconductors, thereby boosting the top semiconductor stocks in India.
 Private companies, both domestic and international, have responded positively to this.
 Some of the examples are:

 2. Tata Motors and Tejas Networks Ltd joined hands with Japan-based chipmaker Renesas Electronics Corp to design, develop, and manufacture Renesas’ semiconductor solutions for emerging markets, including India.